savantskie/friday/Adaptive_Memory_v3_original.md

         # Upgrade plan configs
         vector_similarity_threshold: float = Field(
             default=0.7,  # Performance setting
-            description="Minimum cosine similarity for initial vector filtering (0-1)", )
+            description="Minimum cosine similarity for initial vector filtering (0-1)" )
         # NEW: If vector similarities are confidently high, skip the expensive LLM relevance call even
         #       when `use_llm_for_relevance` is True.
 This reduces overall LLM usage (Improvement #5).
         llm_skip_relevance_threshold: float = Field(
-            default=0.93,  # Slightly higher to reduce frequency of LLM calls (performance tuning) description="If *all* vector-filtered memories have similarity >= this threshold, treat the vector score as final relevance and skip the additional LLM call.", )
+            default=0.93, # Slightly higher to reduce frequency of LLM calls (performance tuning) description="If *all* vector-filtered memories have similarity >= this threshold, treat the vector score as final relevance and skip the additional LLM call."
+        )
         top_n_memories: int = Field(
             default=3, # Performance setting
             description="Number of top similar memories to pass to LLM", )
         cache_ttl_seconds: int = Field(